 Ableism is a term used to describe the discriminatory communications, actions, and practices against persons with disabilities.
 Ableism may be individual or systemic depending on the type of discriminatory process.

 Disability is an evolving concept that results from the interaction between persons with impairments or perceived impairments, and attitudinal and environmental barriers that hinders their full and effective participation in society on an equal basis with others.

 Commitment to Anti-Ableism

 ARCH strives to create an inclusive workplace and service environment that welcomes and supports differences and diversity in its staff, volunteers, students, board members and the community it serves.

-10. Complaints made against a member of the Board of Directors of ARCH or the Executive Director shall be delivered to, investigated and resolved by the President of the Board of Directors of ARCH and two additional Board Members to be appointed by the President;
+- Complaints made against a member of the Board of Directors of ARCH or the Executive Director shall be delivered to, investigated and resolved by the Chairperson of the Board of Directors of ARCH and two additional Board Members to be appointed by the Chair;

-11. Complaints made against the President of the Board of Directors of ARCH shall be delivered to, investigated and resolved by the First Vice-President of the Board of Directors of ARCH and two additional Board Members to be appointed by the First Vice-President.
+- Complaints made against the Chair of the Board of Directors of ARCH shall be delivered to, investigated and resolved by the First Vice-Chair of the Board of Directors of ARCH and two additional Board Members to be appointed by the First Vice-Chair.

 - ARCH shall ensure that complaints from staff, volunteers, students and clients in relation to ableism are resolved in a timely manner and in accordance with ARCH policies.